 i am starting my 02 sport trac build, 77 ford hp dana 44 with weld on wedges,in the prosses of marrowing it 5 inches, flat top lnuckles, high steer arms, chevy 1ton steering componets, wild horse 5.5 earky bronco progresive coils, custom radious arms, custom radious arm brackets, no ahocks yet, ford explorer 8.8, 5 on 4.5 to 4 on 5.5 wheel spacer-adapters, 37x12.5x17 bfg km2, 4:88 gears ordered this morning with master instal kits,

 I can't remeber what box Chad used for his, but I ended up using a box from a 6.0 Powerstroke.
 I liked it because I knew when I eventually go to 1-tons, I'll have a steering box that will hold up.
-Plus I like the lower gear ratio.
+Plus I like the more turns lock to lock.